Strain-Dependent Wetting of Graphene: Abstract

 \section{Abstract}

-Understanding how water wets graphene is critical for predicting and controlling its behavior in nanofluidic, sensing, and energy applications.
-A key measure of wetting is the \textit{contact angle} made by a liquid droplet against the surface, yet experimental measurements for graphene span a wide range, and no consensus has emerged for free-standing graphene.
-Here, we use a machine learning potential with approaching \textit{ab initio} accuracy to perform nanosecond-scale molecular dynamics and provide an atomistic first-principles benchmark for this unsolved problem.
-We find the contact angle of water on free-standing graphene, after finite-size correction, to be $72.1 \pm 1.5 \degree$.
-We also show that the three-phase contact line of a nanoscale water droplet couples strongly to the intrinsic thermal ripples of free-standing graphene, and that graphene's wetting properties are highly sensitive to mechanical strain.
-Tensile strain makes graphene significantly more hydrophobic, while compressive strain induces coherent ripples that the droplet ``surfs'', resulting in pronounced anisotropic wetting and contact angle hysteresis.
-Our results demonstrate that graphene's wetting properties are governed not only by its chemistry but also by its dynamic morphology, offering an additional explanation for the variability of experimental measurements.
-Furthermore, mechanical strain may be a practical route to controlling wetting in graphene-based technologies, with promising consequences for nanofluidic and nano-filtration applications.
+Understanding how water wets graphene is critical for predicting and controlling its behaviour in nanofluidic, sensing, and energy applications.
+A key measure of wetting is the \textit{contact angle} made by a liquid droplet against the surface, yet experimental measurements for graphene span a wide range, with no consensus for free-standing graphene.
+Here, we use a machine learning potential with \textit{ab initio} accuracy to provide an atomistic first-principles prediction for this unsolved problem, finding a weakly hydrophilic contact angle of $72.1 \pm 1.5 \degree$.
+More importantly, we unveil that graphene's wetting properties are highly sensitive to mechanical strain: tensile strain makes graphene significantly less hydrophilic, while compressive strain induces coherent ripples around the droplet, resulting in pronounced anisotropic wetting and contact angle hysteresis.
+We show that there is a strong coupling between the three-phase contact line and the intrinsic thermal ripples of free-standing graphene, which contributes to this strain sensitivity.
+Our results demonstrate that the wettability of 2D membranes are governed not only by their chemistry but also by their dynamic morphology, introducing a new class of wetting behaviour unique to atomically thin materials that offers an additional explanation for variability in experimental measurements.
+These findings reveal that mechanical strain may be a practical route to controlling wetting in 2D nanomaterials-based technologies, with promising consequences for nanofluidic and nano-filtration applications.

 \end{@twocolumnfalse} ]